faro1976/utiu/thesis/TAPAS/README.md

 ## Application pipeline
 The TAPAS bootstrap starts actors trainer, consumer (passing predictor and feeder), producer and analyzer.

-The trainer starts every 10 minutes the building of a set of machine learning models and at the finishing notifies the predictor transferring the lm model just built dinamically choosing the fittest model between regression/classification Spark implementations, it saves the evaluation metrics for the regression/classification algorithms adopted and stores metrics into rt/[case_study]/output/[case_study]-[{regression,classification}]-eval.csv.
+The trainer starts every X minutes the building of a set of machine learning models and at the finishing notifies the predictor transferring the ML model just built dinamically choosing the fittest model between regression/classification Spark algorithm implementations, it saves the evaluation metrics for the regression/classification algorithms adopted and stores metrics into rt/[case_study]/output/[case_study]-[{regression,classification}]-eval.csv.

-The analyzer starts every 10 minutes a new data analytics computation and at the finishing notifies feeder transferring the statistical data just computed .
+The analyzer starts every Y minutes a new data analytics computation and at the finishing notifies feeder transferring the statistical data just computed .

-Every 1 minute the btc-poller reads data from Blockchair REST API and writes data to a file into the local file system rt/[case_study]/input/.
+Every Z minutes the btc-poller reads data from Blockchair REST API and writes data to a file into the local file system rt/[case_study]/input/.

 The producer notices the file changed by a file system watcher and puts a message input to a kafka topic.